ebarojas/RI5C/README.md

 # RI5C Risk Index Coefficient
-## Python - NetworkX – BigQuery implementation of an easy to use, simple framework to measure the health of smart contracts in Ethereum using network analysis.
+## Python - NetworkX – BigQuery - SigmaJS implementation of an easy to use, simple framework to measure the health of smart contracts in Ethereum using network analysis.

 First implementation will use NetworkX: https://github.com/networkx/networkx, Pandas, Maplotlib and Python-Louvain for simple community arranging. **A lot of work is missing, but this can already produce simple network analyses**